Kanishkumar-K/Calibraint/Milestone1/README.md

    - Basic authentication involves sending the username and password in an encoded base64 format with each request.
 It is simple to implement but less secure compared to other methods.

 2. **Token-Based Authentication**:
-   - Token-based authentication exchanges a token (a unique identifier) with each request instead of username and password.
-It is commonly used in APIs and SPAs for session management.
+   - Token-based authentication exchanges a token with each request instead of username and password.
+It is commonly used in APIs for session management.
+     Example.
+JWT token (refresh token, access token)

 3. **Digest Authentication**:
    - Digest authentication improves security by hashing passwords before sending them over the network.
-It uses a challenge-response mechanism but is less widely supported than basic authentication.
+     Example: Message Digest (MD5 algorithm)
 ---

 ### Versions of HTTP